pipaslot/vuex-typescript/README.md

   }
   // Define store module.
 Every Store or store module can contains another Modules. myModule = myModule;

+  myActionWithModule(input:string){
+    // Do some work on root store and then propagate actions also into nested modules
+    // call sub-module action
+    this.myModule.myModuleAction(input);
+    // call sub-mutation action
+    this.myModule.mutations.myModuleMutation(input);
+  }
 }

 export default new RootStore(new RootState(), new RootMutations());